 The film's furious pace keeps you engaged, but at the end it feels like a 90-minute junk-food banquet.
 Here, Ritchie, for all his talents, comes across as Quentin Tarantino-lite.
 He gets the action right.
-But unlike Tarantino, whose films let us get a bit closer to the characters, Ritchie never quite lets us rest and see the gangsters and louts as a lot more than cogs in the well-oiled machine that is the screenplay.
-While Tarantino's movies take on substantial themes, such as redemption and loyalty, Ritchie merely cranks up the action in "Snatch."
+But unlike Tarantino, whose films let us get a bit closer to the characters, Ritchie never quite lets us rest and see the gangsters and louts as a lot more than cogs in a well-oiled machine.
+While Tarantino's movies take on substantial themes, such as redemption and loyalty, Ritchie merely cranks up the action.

 I still have "RocknRolla" to watch, and who knows, that could be the film where the director constructs a slightly sturdier vehicle.